singlestore-labs/writ/README.md

 `-d, --debug`
 * Starts the Wasm program in GDB.
 See [Debugging](debugging), below.

+`-e, --expect EXPECTSTR`
+* Specifies an expected result to JSON form.
+If not matched, the program exits with the error code 2.
+May not be used with -b.

 `-q, --quiet`
 * Supresses output.
 This can be useful if you have many rows of input and just want to see if the function crashes.